-- a) the doctoral thesis needs to contribute towards scientific training and human resource development research, knowledge construction and insight into the research domain, and has to provide proof of originality, either by finding new facts, or by exercising an independent critical research approach; - b) the editing of the thesis must be satisfactory and comply with the requirements laid down by the Faculty Board and the latest Manual for Postgraduate Studies; and - c) if the thesis is presented in the form of (a) published research article(s) or (an) unpublished manuscript(s) in article format, and if more than one such article or manuscript is used, the thesis must still be presented as a unit, supplemented by an overarching problem statement, a focused literature analysis and integrated together with a summarised concluding discussion.
+the doctoral thesis needs to contribute towards scientific training and human resource development research, knowledge construction and insight into the research domain, and has to provide proof of originality, either by finding new facts, or by exercising an independent critical research approach;

+the editing of the thesis must be satisfactory and comply with the requirements laid down by the Faculty Board and the latest Manual for Postgraduate Studies; and if the thesis is presented in the form of (a) published research article(s) or (an) unpublished manuscript(s) in article format, and if more than one such article or manuscript is used, the thesis must still be presented as a unit, supplemented by an overarching problem statement, a focused literature analysis and integrated together with a summarised concluding discussion.

-EMS.18.3.1 General admission requirements
+EMS.17.3.1 General admission requirements

-- a) Admission shall be subject to approval by the faculty on recommendation of the research director and in consultation with the Human Resource Development programme leader where applicable.
-Students are advised to discuss their intended research and supervision well in advance of admission to a doctoral programme. - b) A student can only register if a letter of permission, signed by his/her promoter, has been submitted to the registration office. - c) A student registering for the first time for the doctoral degree must do so at the time determined by the university. - d) Re-registration for the following years of study must take place at the time determined by the university. - e) Should a student in any year fail to register at the time determined by the university, the faculty may allocate the topic of the thesis, if already registered, to another student. - f) Should a student fail to register at the time determined by the university, he/she must apply to the Registrar for readmission.
+Admission shall be subject to approval by the faculty on recommendation of the school director and in consultation with the Human Resource Development programme leader where applicable.
+Students are advised to discuss their intended research and supervision well in advance of admission to a doctoral programme.

-EMS.18.3.2 Specific admission requirements
+A student can only register if a letter of permission, signed by his/her promoter, has been submitted to the registration office.

+A student registering for the first time for the doctoral degree must do so at the time determined by the university.

+Re-registration for the following years of study must take place at the time determined by the university.

+Should a student in any year fail to register at the time determined by the university, the faculty may allocate the topic of the thesis, if already registered, to another student.

+Should a student fail to register at the time determined by the university, he/she must apply to the Registrar for re-admission.

-- a) An applicable master's degree (MEd) in Training and Development and at least ten years' experience as a trainer (HRD professional) are prerequisites. - b) The student must have obtained a minimum average pass mark of 65% for the MEd degree in Training and Development. - c) Students must demonstrate acceptable levels of proficiency in terms of their computer and academic literacy and have substantial access to the internet.
+An applicable master's degree (MEd) in Training and Development and at least ten years' experience as a trainer (HRD professional) are prerequisites.

+The student must have obtained a minimum average pass mark of 65% for the MEd degree in Training and Development.

+Students must demonstrate acceptable levels of proficiency in terms of their computer and academic literacy and have substantial access to the internet.
 All prospective PhD students must undergo compulsory computer and academic literacy assessments and their admission will also depend on their performance in these assessments.

-d) Even if a prospective student meets all of the above admission requirements, the application may still be turned down (1) owing to a lack of capacity in the Human Resource Development Subject Group to render adequate supervision, or (2) if the proposed research topic cannot be accommodated within the existing research programmes/project in the Human Resource Development Subject Group.
+Even if a prospective student meets all of the above admission requirements, the application may still be turned down (1) owing to a lack of capacity in the Human Resource Development Subject Group to render adequate supervision, or (2) if the proposed research topic cannot be accommodated within the existing research programmes/project in the Human Resource Development Subject Group.

-EMS.18.3.3 Recognition of prior learning
+EMS.17.3.3 Recognition of prior learning